-During eight weeks of traversing cities, rural communities and surrounding lands and waters of Washington State, Classroom-in-the-Field explores biodiversity conservation through four fundamental systems:
+During eight weeks of traversing a wide variety of ecological and cultural landscapes among the lands and waters of the Pacific Northwest, Classroom-in-the-Field explores biodiversity conservation through four fundamental systems:

 From protected wilderness to roof-tops and city parks, this theme explores the ways in which conservation enriches and supports human communities through the biodiversity supported within ecosystems and the ecosystems services provided, and how changes in human behavior can support or adversely impact biological richness.